inngest/inngest/docs/SDK_SPEC.md

 Middleware allows users to run arbitrary code at certain points in the execution lifecycle.
 Middleware is used to add functionality such as logging, error handling, and more.

-Since SDKs strive to be idiomatic to their respective languages, the ergonomics of middleware may deviate significantly between SDKs.
-However, all SDKs MUST provide the same lifecycle methods.

 ## 6.1.
+Required functionality

+Since SDKs strive to be idiomatic to their respective languages, the ergonomics of middleware and names/signatures of lifecycle methods MAY deviate significantly between SDKs.
+However, all SDKs MUST support the same middleware.

+Required functionality:
+- Adding custom fields to the Inngest Function context (e.g. database connection)
+- Accessing the framework/platform level HTTP request (i.e. before the `serve` function normalizes it)
+- Mutate the memoized step data before calling an Inngest Function
+- Mutate the step/function output and errors before sending to the Inngest Server
+- Mutate events before sending to the Inngest Server

+## 6.2.
 Client and function

-Middleware may be specified on the Inngest Client and/or individual Inngest Functions:
+Middleware MAY be specified on the Inngest Client and/or individual Inngest Functions:
 - Client middleware is executed when any function runs.
 - Function middleware is executed only when its function runs.

-## 6.2.
+## 6.3.
 Lifecycle methods

 - All lifecycle methods MUST NOT be called multiple times within a single SDK request, unless explicitly stated otherwise.
 - All lifecycle methods MAY be called multiple times within a single function run.
 This will always happen (except for the "events" lifecycle methods) when steps are used.